Fair Value Measurements

 Fair Value Option

-The following is the estimated fair value and UPB of MLHFS, non-mortgage loans held for sale and assets of the consolidated CFE that have contractual principal amounts and for which the Company has elected the fair value option.
-The fair value option was elected for these assets as the Company believes fair value best reflects their expected future economic performance:
+The following is the estimated fair value and UPB of mortgage and non-mortgage loans held for sale that have contractual principal amounts and for which the Company has elected the fair value option.
+The fair value option was elected for mortgage and non-mortgage loans held for sale as the Company believes fair value best reflects their expected future economic performance:

 Fair ValuePrincipal Amount Due Upon Maturity